JasonLocklin/Dissertation/VWM/Introduction.md

 in attention deficits, and this does not appear to be the case [@Striemer2010tpd; @Striemer2010dpm; @Ferber2003; @Sarri2006].
-In the second case, of a disruption of access to attention by working memory networks, the ability, for example, of working memory to utilize spatial attention for rehearsal may be disrupted in neglect.
+In the second case, of a disruption of access to attention by working memory networks --- the ability, for example, of working memory to utilize spatial attention for rehearsal --- may be disrupted in neglect.
 This could be due to a compromise of the dorsal and ventral stream connectivity, arising from the neglect-inducing lesion.
 Unlike the case of direct causation described above, if